abapPM/.github/SECURITY.md

 ## Responsible Security Disclosure

 While we try to be proactive in preventing security problems, unfortunately, it is inevitable that security flaws will be discovered in all software, including our own.
-It is standard practice in open source to **responsibly** and **privately** disclose to the vendor — in this case *apm.to Inc.* — a security problem before publicizing, so a fix can be prepared, and we can take proactive steps to protect the users of *apm.to*.
+It is standard practice in open source to **responsibly** and **privately** disclose to the vendor — in this case *apm.to Inc.* — a security problem before publicizing, so a fix can be prepared, and we can take proactive steps to protect the users of *apm*.

 ## Supported Versions

-Security updates for *apm.to* will be integrated as soon as possible.
+Security updates for *apm* will be integrated as soon as possible.
 Therefore, update to the latest version to include all known security patches.

 ## Reporting a Vulnerability

-To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/Marc-Bernard-Tools/.github/security/advisories/new) tab.
+To report a security issue, please use the GitHub Security Advisory ["Report a Vulnerability"](https://github.com/abapPM/.github/security/advisories/new) tab.

 We will send a response indicating the next steps in handling your report.
 After the initial reply to your report, we will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.